miaeyg/sas-viya-mirrormgr-helper-aws/README.md

    you can split upload to two steps: upload_step1 which creates ECR repos / upload_step2 which uploads SAS docker images to ECR repos

-5. Run 99_delete_all_repositories_ecr.sh to cleanup ECR by deleting all ECR repos
+5. Run 99_delete_sas_repositories_ecr.sh to cleanup ECR by deleting all SAS Mirror Manager uploaded ECR repos

 ### This project is licensed under the terms of the MIT license.